JardaniWorld/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This program assigns a random signed number to a variable
+This code executes to print the ASCII alphabet in lower case